pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-linux.md

 Where \<platform\>-demo is:

-- AKS-demo -for the AKS runbook
+- AKS-demo - for the AKS runbook

-- EKS-demo -for the EKS runbook
+- EKS-demo - for the EKS runbook

-- GKE-demo -for the GKE runbook
+- GKE-demo - for the GKE runbook

-- PKS-demo -for the PKS runbook
+- PKS-demo - for the PKS runbook

 - Openshift-demo - for the Openshift runbook